 How to start the process

-(Step 1) The first part of the process is to clearly identify and write down what your goal is.
-It could be to fix a retention problem or attract better talent.
-Your objective will be contingent on your unique circumstances.
+(Step 1) To start the process, first, clearly identify and write down your specific goal, whether it be to improve retention or attract better talent.
+Your objective will depend on your unique situation.

-(Step 2) Bring together a team that has knowledge of the different parts of the employee experience.
-Be intentional about who you bring together.
-What insight do they bring?
-How are they going to contribute?
-Do they need to be looped in from the beginning?
+(Step 2) Next, assemble a team that has expertise in various aspects of the employee experience, being intentional about who you bring together.
+Consider the insights they can provide and how they will contribute.
+Determine if they need to be involved from the beginning.

 You can as questions like:

-(Step 4) Run them through the different stages of the employee experience.
-Ask questions like, who do they come in contact with?
-What activities do they have to perform to be successful?
-What role does culture play in their experience?
-How does your organization support them?
+(Step 4) It’s important to consider the different stages of the employee experience.
+Ask questions such as who the employees come in contact with, what activities they need to carry out to succeed, how culture impacts their experience, and how your organization supports them

 Key Components of the Employee Journey Map